Absalom Jones: Yellow Fever Epidemic of 1793

 Yellow fever repeatedly struck Philadelphia and other coastal cities in the 1790s, until sanitary improvements advocated by Dr. Benjamin Rush were adopted and completed.
-In the meantime, Allen and Jones assisted Rush in helping people afflicted by the plague, for people of African descent initially were rumored to be immune.
-Many Caucasians (including most doctors except for Rush and his assistants, some of whom died) fled the city hoping to escape infection.
-Allen and Jones' corps of African American Philadelphians, helped nurse the sick, as well as bury the dead.
-Jones in particular sometimes worked through the night.
+In the meantime, Allen and Jones assisted Rush in helping people afflicted by the plague, for people of African descent were initially rumored to be immune.
+Many Caucasians (including most doctors except for Rush and his assistants, some of whom died) fled the city, hoping to escape infection.
+Allen and Jones' corps of African-American Philadelphians helped nurse the sick, as well as bury the dead.
+Jones, in particular, sometimes worked through the night.
 However, Rush's reliance on bleeding and purging as a medical treatment proved misplaced.

 When Mathew Carey published a popular pamphlet accusing African Americans of profiting from nursing sick Caucasian citizens, Jones and Allen published a protest pamphlet in response.
-They described sacrifices that they and members of the Free African Society made for the health of the city.
+They described sacrifices that they and the Free African Society members made for the city's health.
 Philadelphia Mayor Matthew Clarkson, who had called upon them for help, publicly recognized that Jones and Allen acted upon their desires to improve the entire community.
-Jones' responses to the overall crisis strengthened ties between 'free' African Americans and many progressive Caucasians, aiding him later on when he established St. Thomas' Episcopal Church.
-Almost twenty times more black people helped the plague-struck than did whites, which proved crucial in helping St. Thomas Church to gain social acceptance.
+Jones' responses to the overall crisis strengthened ties between "free" African Americans and many progressive European Americans, aiding him later on when he established St. Thomas' Episcopal Church.
+Almost twenty times more black people helped the plague-struck than whites, which proved crucial in helping St. Thomas Church gain social acceptance.

 Death and legacy

 Jones died on February 13, 1818, in Philadelphia.
-He was originally interred in the St. Thomas Churchyard in Philadelphia, Pennsylvania.
+He was initially interred in the St. Thomas Churchyard in Philadelphia, Pennsylvania.
 His body was relocated to Lebanon Cemetery and then to Eden Cemetery.
 In 1991, his remains were exhumed, cremated and placed in a reliquary in the Absalom Jones altar of the current African Episcopal Church of St. Thomas (now located at 6361 Lancaster Avenue in Philadelphia).
 The chapel is named in his honor, as is the church's rectory.
-A cenotaph was placed at Eden Cemetery in Collingdale, Pennsylvania marking the site of his former grave.

 The national Episcopal Church remembers his life and service annually with a Lesser Feast on the anniversary of his death, February 13.

-The Diocese of Pennsylvania honors his memory with an annual celebration and award.
+The Episcopal Diocese of Pennsylvania honors his memory with an annual celebration and award.